greenya/pqnext/README.md

 - remove "giants"
 - add human mobs
 - add more mobs to swamp and water biomes
-- add more precious loot to water mobs

 - add value to attributes:
     + str (more bag slots),